zhemao/hodgepodge/README.md

 unpack if the installation folder doesn't exist.
 Unpack will run fetch if the tarball does not exist.

+## todec

+Takes a number in hexadecimal, octal, or binary, and converts it to decimal.
+Usage is todec [format] [number], where format is -x for hex, -o for octal, or -b for binary (default is hex), and number is the number to convert.
+If the number is not given, the number to convert will be taken from standard input.
+The converted number is printed to standard output.

+## fromdec

+The opposite of todec.
+Converts a decimal number to hex, octal, or binary format.
+Usage is the same as todec.

 ## License

 These scripts and programs are made available under the MIT License,